More About Email Security

 You've set up secure (encrypted) email sending on all your email accounts.
 You've updated the anti spam & anti malware software on your work computers and smartphones.
 So all's well?

 Sadly, no. There are still many ways that people can infiltrate your email and make life miserable.

 If someone spoofs your mail account (sends out spam in your name), there's loss of business reputation.
-It's worse if they steal or guess your email password: you could also face privacy breaches, identity theft and blacklisting of the server that hosts your website and email.
+It's worse if they steal or guess your email password: you could also face privacy breaches, identity theft and blacklisting of the server that hosts your email.
 Ouch.

 Spam getting into your mailbox isn't just a nuisance, it can also be dangerous.